Underdog Fantasy promo code CBSSPORTS2: New play $5, get $50 offer for NFL Week 3 picks, Week 4 college football predictions

 Underdog Fantasy offers a play $5, get $50 promotion for new users with the Underdog Fantasy bonus code CBSSPORTS2

-NFL Week 3 and Week 4 of the college football season gets started on Thursday.
-In a key AFC East matchup, the winless Miami Dolphins battle the unbeaten Buffalo Bills, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
-On the college front, the Rice Owls take on the Charlotte 49ers in AAC action.
-Other events include 15 MLB games and numerous UEFA Champions League matchups.
+Thursday kicks off the NFL Week 3 and college football Week 4 schedules.
+In the NFL, AFC East rivals battle when the Miami Dolphins tangle with the Buffalo Bills, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
+In college action, American Conference rivals Rice and Charlotte meet.
+Other events include 10 MLB games and numerous UEFA Champions League matchups.
 The Underdog Fantasy promo code varies by location, but includes a potential Play $5, get $50 offer.
 Regardless of your location, using the Underdog Fantasy bonus code CBSSPORTS2 will ensure you get the best Underdog Fantasy promo code available in your state.
 Click here to get the latest Underdog Fantasy promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.